constarg/sushi-shuffle/README.md

 # Config

-The program gets the information it needs from a config file, which is like the following
+The program gets the information it needs from a config file, which is like the following.

 ```
 [basic_config]